 On January 29, 2020, the Company received an additional US\$195,000 as exploration advances for the refinement exploration from January to March 2020.
+During the year ended September 30, 2020, the Company had spent the overall US\$195,000 for the refinement exploration program.

 On June 22, 2020 Riverside announced the continuation of the Exploration Agreement with BHP Exploration Chile SpA ("BHP") for the funding of generative copper exploration in the copper producing belt of Sonora, Mexico (the "Program").
-An increase of funding for the next six months from BHP to the level of providing to Riverside US\$720,000 to commence the first half of the second year of the Program to continue to grow the portfolio of copper projects.
+An increase of funding for the next six months from BHP to the level of providing to Riverside US\$720,000 to commence the first part of the second year of the Program to continue to grow the portfolio of copper projects.
 This is an increase of US\$220,000 from the initial plan and better captures the interest to progress toward a Defined Project.
-These funds fully cover the continued generative grass-roots copper exploration and project acquisitions within the Laramide copper belt.
-BHP will make the following US\$720,000 deposit at the next 6-month mark near the end of this calendar year.
+As of December 31, 2020, the Company had spent the \$720,000 for the first part of generative exploration in the second year.